ndn-operator/ndn-operator/README.md

     * Pod annotations, assigning it to a particular network
 1. TLS ✅
     * Self-signed root CA
-1. Advanced use 🚧
+    * External Certificates (from Testbed)
-    * Expose NDN faces outside
+1. Advanced use
-    * Obtain certificates from Testbed
+    * Expose NDN faces outside ✅
-    * K8S resources to manage NDN faces, strategies and links
+    * K8S resources to manage NDN faces, strategies and links 🚧